nourollahi86-hub/Quiz-site/replit.md

 - Production mode serves pre-built static assets from the dist/public directory
 - Both modes share the same Express application setup and route registration

-**API Structure**: The application currently uses in-memory storage without any HTTP API routes.
-The routes.ts file provides a placeholder for future API endpoints, all prefixed with `/api`.
+**API Structure**: The application uses Express routes with a `/api/submit` endpoint to handle student quiz submissions.
+All routes are prefixed with `/api`.

-**Storage Layer**: Implements an IStorage interface with a MemStorage class that maintains questions in-memory using an array.
-This design allows easy future migration to persistent storage (database) by implementing the same interface.
+**Storage Layer**: Implements an IStorage interface with a MemStorage class that:
+- Maintains questions in-memory using an array
+- Integrates with Google Sheets API to persist student submissions
+- Uses the appendSubmissionToSheet utility to append responses to a "Campbell Responses" spreadsheet
+- Automatically creates the Google Sheets spreadsheet if it doesn't exist

 **Session Management**: Infrastructure for connect-pg-simple sessions is available in dependencies but not currently implemented, as authentication is stateless and session-less.

 ### Data Storage Solutions

-**Current Implementation**: Entirely in-memory storage using the MemStorage class.
+**Questions Storage**: In-memory storage using the MemStorage class.
 Questions are stored as an array and reset on server restart.
+Each question includes:
+- id: unique identifier
+- text: question content
+- direction: text direction (ltr/rtl) for internationalization support

+**Student Responses Storage**: Google Sheets integration via Replit's Google Sheets connector.
+Each submission is automatically appended to a "Campbell Responses" spreadsheet with columns:
+- Student Name: The name entered by the student
+- Question ID: The unique identifier of each question
+- Answer: "True" or "False" response

 **Schema Definition**: Uses Zod for runtime validation with defined schemas for:
-- Questions (id: string, text: string)
+- Questions (id: string, text: string, direction: "ltr" | "rtl")
 - Submissions (studentName: string, answers: Record<string, boolean>)

-**Future Migration Path**: Drizzle ORM is configured for PostgreSQL with the @neondatabase/serverless driver.
-The drizzle.config.ts file is set up to use DATABASE_URL environment variable, with migrations output to ./migrations directory.
-This suggests planned future migration to persistent PostgreSQL storage.
+**Google Sheets Integration**:
+- Authenticated via Replit's connector system
+- Automatic spreadsheet creation if "Campbell Responses" doesn't exist
+- One row per answer (allows multiple rows per student for multi-question quizzes)
+- Accessible to instructors for data analysis and reporting

 ### Authentication and Authorization

 **Instructor Authentication**:
-- Random 6-character alphanumeric password generated on application load using Math.random()
-- Password logged to console for instructor access
+- Fixed password: "ZQY0H4"
+- Password not displayed publicly; hardcoded in the application
 - No session persistence or token-based authentication
 - Password validation happens client-side during login